kargarisaac/3d-MNIST-classification-PointNet/README.md

 ### Introduction
 In this work I used Pointnet, 2D-CNN, 3D-CNN, and some other ML methods to classify 3d-mnist point clouds.
 You can find the dataset <a href="https://www.kaggle.com/daavoo/3d-mnist" target="_blank">here</a>.

 Point cloud is an important type of geometric data structure.
 Due to its irregular format, most researchers transform such data to regular 3D voxel grids or collections of images.
-You can uسe 3D-CNN_classifier.ipynb for applying 3D-CNN on 3D-voxel grids.
+You can use 3D-CNN_classifier.ipynb for applying 3D-CNN on 3D-voxel grids.

 This, however, renders data unnecessarily voluminous and causes issues.
 In pointnet paper, they design a novel type of neural network that directly consumes point clouds, which well respects the permutation invariance of points in the input.
 Their network, named PointNet, provides a unified architecture for applications ranging from object classification, part segmentation, to scene semantic parsing.
 Though simple, PointNet is highly efficient and effective.